sanand0/apiagent/README.md

 ## Features

 - **Natural Language Interface**: Ask questions in plain English to interact with APIs
-- **Multiple API Support**: Connect to GitHub, StackOverflow, Jira, and more
+- **Multiple API Support**: Connect to GitHub, StackOverflow, Google Workspace, Jira, and more
 - **Real-time Data**: Access up-to-date information from various platforms
 - **Code Generation**: Automatically generates and executes JavaScript code for API calls
 - **Result Validation**: Verifies that the results answer the original question
 - **Dark/Light Mode**: Supports theme switching for comfortable viewing
-- **Token Management**: Securely store API tokens for authenticated requests
+- **Token Management**: Securely store API and OAuth tokens for authenticated requests

 ## Usage